-In general, the law states a set of criteria to determine whether or not an online seller needs to collect sales tax through the internet.
+Generally, the law states a set of criteria to determine whether or not an online seller needs to collect sales tax through the Internet.
 The general requirements for this tend to include that your business has:

 a.) a sales tax nexus located in the area of your customer and

-b.) a product that is deemed taxable within the state you are selling it in.
+b.) a product deemed taxable within the state you are selling it in.

 The Wayfair Decision